acfr/cam_lidar_calibration/README.md

 Make sure that the chessboard is correctly outlined with a low board dimension error.
 If it isn't, then 'Discard Sample' and click 'Capture Sample' again (or move the board and capture again).

 **Board errors (in the terminal window)**: Try to get a board dimension error as close to zero as possible (errors less than 30mm are acceptable).
-If the board error is too high, then try again in a different position or see below for potential fixes.
+If the board dimension error is too high, then try again in a different position or see below for potential fixes.

 - High board errors can be caused by the chessboard being too close or too far from the lidar.
 So we recommend moving it a bit closer/further.